 - The key to avoiding an overly-thick batter is to allow the butter mixture to cool down before stirring in the flour.
 I like to use a big wooden spoon.

-- Pour the glaze over the top of the cake and immediately spread it into an even layer (an offset spatula makes this job easier).
+- Pour the lemon glaze over the top of the cake and immediately spread it into an even layer (an offset spatula makes this job easier).
 The layer of glaze will be thin, but it's sweet and tangy enough that that's all the cake needs!

 - If you have leftover lemon juice after zesting and juicing your lemons, you can always freeze it in 1-tablespoon portions in ice cube trays.
 Once frozen, pop the cubes out of the tray and store in a plastic zip-top bag in the freezer.
 Thaw as needed for future recipes.